jadethai/NextFlix/README.md

 # NextFlix

-Our project is a Netflix Recommender Engine that allows users to search a Netflix movie or TV show and recieve recommendations for what to watch next!
+Our project is a recommender engine that allows users to search a Netflix movie or TV show and recieve recommendations for what to watch next!